New York Railroad Welding Fumes Lawyer

 A railroad welding fumes lawyer in New York can help gather the evidence necessary to prove a FELA claim.
 Legal counsel can examine medical records, evaluate the exposure to welding fumes, and begin to build a valid claim for damages under FELA.

 Damages may be available for workers who are injured due to employer negligence that exposed them to toxic fumes from welding.
 For instance, workers may be able to recover compensation for medical expenses related to their medical conditions that developed from welding fumes.
-FELA also authorizes workers to receive compensation for their lost wages, perhaps indefinitely, based on the circumstances.
+FELA authorizes workers to receive compensation for their lost wages, perhaps indefinitely, based on the circumstances.

 General or non-economic damages also may be available in FELA claims based on welding fume exposure.
 These damages include physical pain and suffering, loss of support to family members, and emotional trauma, among others.
 Injured workers may seek these damages under FELA, although most workers cannot seek them under their state worker’s compensation systems.